 In 2016 Swift 3.0 brought portability, meant to make it more portable to other platforms.
-Whatever the future has in hold, its growth and popularity has increased job demands for it.
-Ranking highly in the StackOverflow Developer Survey on the “Loved” and “Wanted” lists, it’s definitely a good time to consider becoming a Swift developer.
+Whatever the future holds, its growth and popularity has increased job demands for it.
+Ranking highly in the StackOverflow Developer Survey on the “Loved” list, it’s definitely a good time to consider becoming a Swift developer.

 4. Where to start when learning Swift

 There are numerous resources you can use when learning this language.
 We can’t give you an exhaustive list, but we’ll mention some resources that you might find useful.

 - Official Apple Documentation—The Swift website is a great place to start to find out about the language and to also keep abreast of new developments.
 You can also learn from the free Swift book from Apple.
 You can read it online or download an iBooks version for offline viewing.
 To get started building your first iOS application, you can check out this tutorial that shows you how to build an app from scratch.

 - Each year, Apple hosts the World Wide Developer Conference, where they announce new devices and changes to their SDK.
 They also hold different talks that teach developers how to implement the newly introduced libraries and technologies.
 Videos of these talks are available on the WWDC website.
 They are a valuable resource to developers.